The Only 5 Countries in the World Without Airports

 Though there isn’t much traveling going on in the world right now, it never hurts to learn about the places just beyond our fingertips.
 Sometimes our wanderlust can be satisfied just by seeing these places and imagining being able to step into them someday in the future.
-Maybe check out the most expensive flights in the world or longest nonstop flights to bring you back down to the ground.
+Maybe check out the longest nonstop flights to bring you back down to the ground.

 Usually, if you were to be visiting another country, your first step would be to book your flight.
 But not so fast—sometimes you aren’t just able to step on a plane and go anywhere in the world.
 Not if you want to visit the five countries below, for instance.